OpenZeppelin/openzeppelin-test-helpers/README.md

 This helper asserts that `promise` was rejected due to a reverted transaction caused by an `assert` statement or an invalid opcode.

 #### async expectRevert.outOfGas (promise)
-This helper asserts that `promise` was rejected due to a a transaction running out of gas.
+This helper asserts that `promise` was rejected due to a transaction running out of gas.

 ---